neoforged/Documentation/docs/resources/client/models/datagen.md

         // Overload that accepts one or multiple (vararg) ConfiguredModel objects.
         // See below for more info about ConfiguredModel. simpleBlock(block, ConfiguredModel.builder().build());
-        // Adds the given model file as an identically named item model, for a block item to pick up. simpleBlockItem(block, exampleModel);
+        // Adds an item model file with the block's name, parenting the given model file, for a block item to pick up. simpleBlockItem(block, exampleModel);
         // Shorthand for calling #simpleBlock() (model file overload) and #simpleBlockItem. simpleBlockWithItem(block, exampleModel);